rkwitt/teaching/WS2425/CV/PS/README.md

 cd CV-2425-ExSheet1
 ```

-In this folder you find a file `submission.py`.
-This is the file where you will put your code and which you have to submit later on. *I do recommend you already rename that file to the format `submission_<STUDENTID>.py` replacing `<STUDENTID>` with your actual student ID.
-Lets assume this is `1234`.
+In this folder you will find a file `submission.py`.
+This is the file where you will put your code and which you have to submit later on. *I do recommend you already rename that file to the format `submission_<STUDENTID>.py` replacing `<STUDENTID>` with your actual student ID.* Let's assume this is `1234`.

 ```bash
 mv submission.py submission_1234.py
 ```

 Now, open the file (I do recommend using Visual Studio Code, but feel free to use what you want!).
-In that file you find the first assignment:
+In that file you will find the first assignment:

 ```python
 # Exercise 1.1